I get an error message installing the Windows driver!?

 Mac: With some newer Macs there's poor USB performance, this product will give you reliable USB: Kanex Thunderbolt to eSATA + USB 3.0 Adapter

-Audio disappears or turns into full scale white noise after a while
+Audio turns into full scale white noise

-It's also a known issue with Mbox1 in some setups, there's - unfortunately - no known workaround (except for toggling the samplerate).
+This is a known issue with Mbox1 in some setups, there's - unfortunately - no known workaround (except for toggling the samplerate).

 Time after time I hear crackles on audio output, what can I do?